 In fact, also in these cases, US public authorities would be authorized to process the transferred data with the consequence that also these decisions might be invalid.

-Since the ruling of the European Court of Justice will apply immediately, the practical effect of such decision would also depend of the actions of the national data protection authorities.
+Since the ruling of the European Court of Justice will apply immediately, the practical effect of such a decision would also depend on the actions of the national data protection authorities.
 However, a due diligence on the modalities in which data are transferred between the EU and the US might minimize the risks for the business.

 The position of the Italian data protection authority

 The Italian privacy authority already commented on the decision.
 In brief, Mr. Soro, the chairman of the Italian data protection authority, appreciated the position of the court that requires to protect personal data also towards those processing it outside of the European Union.
 However, Mr. Soro called for a consistent approach by data protection authorities on the impact of the decision by means of the issue of guidelines on the matter.
-This would be definately crucial for companies operating in several EU Member States.
+This would definitely be crucial for companies operating in several EU Member States.